Horbenkodev/hugo-blog/content/posts/security-of-ai-agents-practical-tips-for-business/index.md

 ## AI Agents Security by Design

-Before we proceed to discussing what you can do to protect your systems, it’s worth paying attention to the key principles that will help you build secure AI agents.
+Before we proceed to discussing what you can do to protect your systems, it's worth paying attention to the key principles that will help you build secure AI agents.
 These principles are based on embedding safety and control into their architecture, which means that you should act proactively.

 ### Least Privilege and Capability Scoping

 Grant agents only the permissions that they really need for their specific tasks.
 At the same time, introduce OAuth scopes, per-tool role-based access control (RBAC), and allowlists.
 This is required to restrict access to sensitive systems and data.

 For example, a document-summarization agent should have read access only to approved folders.
 Write access should not be provided.
-As a result, it won’t be able to introduce any changes to system-critical directories.
+As a result, it won't be able to introduce any changes to system-critical directories.

 ### Separation of Duties